wrabit/django-cotton/README.md

 `COTTON_ISOLATE_BY_DEFAULT` (default: False)

 If set to True, all components will behave as if they have the `only` flag provided.
-This enables "Smart Isolation"—components will not inherit variables from the parent template context (preventing accidental context leaking), but they will still have access to global context-processor variables such as `request`, `user`, and `messages`.
+This enables "Smart Isolation" — components will not inherit variables from the parent template context (preventing accidental context leaking), but they will still have access to global context-processor variables such as `request`, `user`, `messages` and `perms`.
+Use the `only` flag on an individual component for total isolation (no globals either).

-`COTTON_PROCESS_BY_DEFAULT` (default: True)

-By default, Cotton scans all templates for component syntax.
-If you have a very large project and want to optimize performance, you can set this to `False`.
-Cotton will then only process templates that contain the `{% cotton_enable %}` tag.
+This replaces the experimental `COTTON_ENABLE_CONTEXT_ISOLATION` setting, which will continue to work for now but emits a `DeprecationWarning`.

 <hr>